IMPORTANT COURSE NOTES

 Please pick your race bib up in advance of race day at one of the designated pick-up times in Calgary, Canmore and Banff.

-Click HERE for the latest details on Race Bib Pick-Up
+Click HERE for the latest details on Race Bib Pick-Up (Please pick up before race day!)

 NEED TO TRANSFER TO A DIFFERENT DISTANCE?